This series, which is part of Caltech's visual culture

 undergraduate classes and are intended to be of general interest to Caltech

 Caltech and The Huntington have partnered to bring interdisciplinary research to the humanities through the Caltech-Huntington Humanities Collaborations.
 The CHHC program is organized around an ongoing series of research projects–or "modules"–that run for two years and link the two institutions through seminars, workshops, and other coordinated activities.
-The 2016–2018 CHHC module, titled "Violence and Order Past and Present," studies the various roles that violence has played in political and social order, as well as the possible norms and cultural attitudes that have governed its use.
 Read more about the CHHC program here.

-Started in 2014, this series brings together a diverse community of academics and nonspecialists to discuss the broad theme of exploration, from antiquity to the present day, from new lands on Earth to other planets in our solar system.
+This series, which is part of Caltech's visual culture program, brings together a diverse community of academics and non-specialists to discuss the broad theme of exploration, from antiquity to the present day, from new lands on Earth to other planets in our solar system.

 The HPS seminars bring to campus a variety of practitioners in the broad area of the history and philosophy of science—from antiquity to the present—including the social and institutional dimensions of science, the history and philosophy of the biological sciences, neuroscience, medicine, as well as the history of exploration, the engagement with language, empirical ethics, decision making, computer science, and psychology.

-This series, funded by the Paul David Reynolds Study Fund, brings to campus leading figures in literary scholarship, with the goal of enhancing the already robust conversation happening in humanities departments all over the country--about the crucial role that literature and its contexts play in representing, challenging, and educating us about our world.
+This series brings to campus leading figures in literary scholarship, with the goal of enhancing the already robust conversation happening in humanities departments all over the country--about the crucial role that literature and its contexts play in representing, challenging, and educating us about our world.